-A smile can be the most eye-catching feature of a face.
+Your cosmetic dentist queens park knows that a smile can be the most eye-catching feature of a face.
 With dentistry’s many advances you no longer have to settle for stained, chipped, or misshapen teeth – you now have choices that can help you smile with confidence.
 Even the most subtle change in your smile can make a dramatic difference in the way you look and feel about yourself.

 And while cosmetic dentistry is primarily used to increase the visual appeal of your teeth and gums, many cosmetic procedures can also be used to increase your oral health and comfort.

 Keep reading below for descriptions of our cosmetic dentistry services.

 Custom impressions of your teeth are required to make a precise set of trays to fit your upper and lower teeth.
 It takes a few days to fabricate the trays and when you return you are provided with the bleaching trays, whitening gel and instructions on their use.

 Each night you will spread small amounts of gel in appropriate areas for both the upper and the lower trays.
 We normally suggest that you do this for ten nights in a row.
 Some people do experience sensitivity with the home whitening kit in which case we suggest that you stop the procedure for one or two nights then start up again when the sensitivity has subsided.

 If you keep your whitening trays in a safe place, you can use them again for a touch up.
 Extra whitening gel can be purchased from our office to provide a whitening boost.